jurgenizer/jurgen-geitner-website/README.md

 # jurgen-geitner-website

-The site needs a refresh.
-I have therefore taken it offline until I have time to update it.
+The site needs a refresh and I have therefore taken it offline.